 Conduct scenario planning and stress testing to determine these times.
 Develop contingency plans and invest in flexible resources to reduce recovery time and enhance adaptability.

-As you embark on the journey to fortify your supply chain resilience, consider these actionable recommendations
+As you embark on the journey to fortify your supply chain resilience, consider these actionable recommendations for your organization:

 For a tailored approach to supply chain visibility and resilience, consider Freightfox.
 Our FreightManage and FreightIQ modules offer smart indent management, unified track and trace, advanced analytics, and real-time freight rates.